Bradley-Hower/reading-notes/course-301/class-10.md

 **What is a ‘syntax error’?**

 An error in the syntax composition.
-Common syntax erros are missing commmas, parethesis or bracket notation.
+Common syntax errors are missing commas, parenthesis or bracket notation.

 **What is a ‘range error’?**